ansys/pymechanical/doc/source/user_guide_scripting/index.rst

 generate the mesh as well as statistics about the mesh, and then there is **MeshData** which is the actual nodes and elements in the mesh.
 These have distinct API entry points.

-Executing a sequence of APIs can sometimes be slow, as Mechanical may perform background tasks each time any of its entities are created, updated, or deleted.
+Executing a sequence of APIs can sometimes be slow because Mechanical may perform background tasks each time any of its entities are created, updated, or deleted.
 Mechanical scripting has a mechanism to defer many of these tasks until after a block of commands are run, using the **Transaction** class.
 For example: